sher-somas/Tesla-owners-manual-chat-bot/README.md

 In order to evaluate which is the best embedding model to consider, chunking strategy, chunk size/overlap and the embedding dimension, I highly recommend using [vectorize.io](https://vectorize.io/).

-This platform evaluates 100+ embedding models and provides a comprehensive analysis of their performance.
+This platform evaluates many embedding models and provides a comprehensive analysis of their performance.
 It also offers a visual representation of the data, making it easier to compare and choose the best model for your specific use case.

 Check out the screenshots below.